A Word of Science: The First and Final Chapter

 A Word of Science (subtitled The First and Final Chapter) is the debut studio album by British electronic producers Nightmares on Wax.
 Released by Warp Records in September 1991, it is the act's only album as a group before it became a solo vehicle for George Evelyn.
 Evelyn nonetheless recorded and produced the album alone, incorporating samples and elements from demo tapes he made in the late 1980s.
-Although Nightmares on Wax debuted with two well-received techno singles in 1989-1990, A Word of Science is eclectic and largely moves the act towards a more mellow style influenced by funk, soul and hip hop, while still incorporating techno and house styles.
+Although Nightmares on Wax debuted with two well-received techno singles in 1989-1990, A Word of Science is eclectic and largely moves the act towards a more mellow style influenced by funk, soul and hip hop, while still incorporating techno, drum and bass, and house styles.

 Upon release, A Word of Science failed to chart, but received acclaim for its fusion of disparate styles, despite alienating several listeners expecting more of the group's straightforward techno style.
 The album has gone on to be considered an important blueprint for the trip hop and downtempo genres that emerged in the 1990s, as well as an important milestone in electronic music intended for home listening.

 Background and production

 Nightmares on Wax formed in the late 1980s as a DJ-based rave act inspired by hip hop.
 They were originally an extension of group leader George Evelyn's b-boy crew the Soul City Rockers, and featured Kevin "Boywonder" Harper.
 The act's first singles, "Dextrous" and "Aftermath", were highly regarded.
-Both released on Warp Records, the former reached number 91 on the UK Singles Chart in December 1989, whereas the latter reached number 38 in October 1990.
+Both released on Warp Records, the former reached number 91 on the UK Singles Chart in December 1989, whereas the latter reached number 38 in November 1990.
 "Aftermath" was hailed as one of the finest examples of the propulsive style of techno recorded for Warp by Yorkshire-based acts, alongside material by LFO, Sweet Exorcist and Rob Gordon.
 The style became known as "Yorkshire bleep," and the single is today regarded as "an iconic British chart hit."

 A Word of Science was Nightmares on Wax's first album.
 Harper and third member Jon Halnon were not present for the production of the record, but nonetheless exerted what Electronic Beats described as "a significant influence on its composition."
 Evelyn has commented that he began work on the album in 1984 at age 14, a period when he began creating mixtapes with a friend.
 He told the Detroit Metro Times in 2014: "We'd make these mega-mixes, and use some film dialogue.
 We did one particular mega-mix, and somebody said that it sounds like a nightmare.
 That's where the name [Nightmares on Wax] came from."
 From 1987, Evelyn began working with a Leeds crew recording demo tapes using a 4-track recorder and sampler in his mother's living room.
 Elements from these demo tapes went on to appear on A Word of Science, and a compilation of tracks from the demos were later released on the compilation The NOW Experience (2016).
 Unlike later Nightmares on Wax albums, none of the samples on A Word of Science were officially cleared.